Zaha: Revamped Crystal Palace academy now among the best in the world

 Wilfried Zaha believes the redeveloped Crystal Palace academy is a world-class facility that can stand with other top academies across the globe.

-On Thursday, England manager Gareth Southgate declared open the new-look academy in South London by cutting the ribbons alongside club chairman Steve Parish.
+On Thursday, England manager Gareth Southgate declared the new-look academy in South London open by cutting the ribbon alongside club chairman Steve Parish.

 Editors' Picks